Souldrinker/compose-issue/README.md

 I've previously used this slightly modified version of the skeleton-navigation app to explain an issue I previously had relating to templating-resources that is now fixed, but I've run into a new issue so I've modified it a bit again in hopes of either getting the new issue fixed or get an explanation of why it's not working as I thought.

 ##The new issue
-In my "real" app ported from Durandal I have a compose binding where I pass in an id to the activate method of a dashboard view depending on what "tab" i press in the main view and thus change the appearance and contents of the dashboard.
+In my "real" app ported from Durandal I have a compose binding where I pass in an id to the activate method of a dashboard view depending on what "tab" I press in the main view and thus change the appearance and contents of the dashboard.

 I have tried to make a simple reproduction of the issue here.